MoazAgha/Covid_Project/README.md

 We have done the following:

-1-	Getting the data from Our World in Data official website.
+1-	Getting the data from "Our World in Data" official website.

 2-	Importing the dataset into SQL.